Nagarkot Around The Kathmandu Valley, Nepal Travel Guide

 Nepal features options for different budgets, from economical to luxury.

 The official currency of Nepal is the Nepalese Rupee (NPR).
 Exchange foreign currency at Tribhuvan International Airport (TIA), banks in Kathmandu and Bhaktapur, or authorized money changers.
-Nagarkot has limited currency exchange facilities, so exchanging sufficient money in Kathmandu or Bhaktapur before arrival is advisable.
+Nagarkot has limited currency exchange facilities, so exchanging sufficient money in Kathmandu or Bhaktapur before arriving is advisable.
 ATMs are present in Nagarkot but may have withdrawal limits or be out of service.
 Do not rely solely on Nagarkot ATMs.

 Breakdown of typical costs.